Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Additional features for kids include the 2-way talk-back system for reassurance and the lullabies.
 I also really like the cat design, which makes this a more friendly-looking device to mount on a dresser or on the wall.
 Just be careful to place it in an optimal position to make better use of the VOX, temperature gauge, and other features.

 Next, I want to highlight this alternative 3-in-1 baby monitor.
-There are some issues here for the hearing impaired, as there is no apparent volume control for the audio alerts and you can’t set up any sort of vibration alert However, there are some very nice visual features that could appeal to deaf parents.
+There are some issues here for the hearing impaired parents, as there is no apparent volume control for the audio alerts and you can’t set up any sort of vibration alert However, there are some very nice visual features that could appeal to deaf parents.
 Furthermore, these relate to more than just any sounds made.
 The device in the baby’s room has a camera that sends a visual feed to the large 5inch display on the parent unit.

 This high-quality screen also provides information on the child’s movement.
 There are visual alerts that pop up when the child stops moving for more than 20 seconds.
 There is also a temperature reading to help parents maintain a suitable climate in the room.
 This motion detection comes from the third element of that 3-in-1 system.